This post may contain affiliate links. Please read my disclosure policy.

 We have a wonderful recipe for homemade Peppermint Ice Cream that would be great served with this sauce.
 Ice cream is great all year!

-Another great way to enjoy this is Chocolate Peppermint Sauce is to stir a few tablespoons (more or less to taste) into 3/4 to 1 cup of hot milk.
+Stir a few tablespoons of our Chocolate Peppermint Sauce (more or less to taste) into 3/4 to 1 cup of hot milk.
 Add peppermint schnapps or Mocha Peppermint Kahlua if desired, and top with whipped cream and crushed peppermint.
 So good!

 This recipe makes about 3 cups of Chocolate Peppermint Sauce so it’s also perfect for gifting.
 I bet you know somebody who’d love a jar for the holidays!

 Let’s be cooking friends!
 When you try our recipe please leave a comment on this post.
 If you loved this recipe we’d appreciate a 5-star rating!
 Sharing your experience, variations and insights will help all our readers, and it helps me too.
 If you’re on Pinterest feel free to leave a comment and photo there if you have one.
 If you share on INSTAGRAM tag @savingroomfordessert so we can stop by and give your post some love.
 And we’d be very happy if you’d FOLLOW Saving Room for Dessert on FACEBOOK| INSTAGRAM| PINTEREST | TWITTER and subscribe to our YOUTUBE channel for all the latest recipes, videos and updates.
 Thank you!!!

 A silky smooth, rich, multi-purpose chocolate sauce with bright peppermint flavor

 - 1 (14-ounce) can sweetened condensed milk